jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction/README.md

 nltk.download('words')
 nltk.download('vader_lexicon')
 ```
-3. You will also need to download the following spacy model either on your python notebook/ script.
+3. Download the following spacy model either on your python notebook/ script.
 ```
 import spacy
 !python -m spacy download en_core_web_sm
 ```
+4. Finally, visit the following website: https://nlp.stanford.edu/projects/glove/ and download the file `glove.6B.zip` which contains the GloVe pre-trained word vectors used in our CNN Bi-directional LSTM model.
+Save this file in the following directory `Analytics/8K SEC/glove.6B`.

 ## Running the Codes
 This is a 2-part project - (i) Obtain predictions from individual data sources for the 25 companies, (ii) Combine these predictions with technical and seasonal indicators for the final signal of the daily returns of any company.